techidaily/site-fox-boxes/source/_posts/new-in-2024-top-25-backdrop-ideas-for-livestreaming.md

 It is a powerful video editing software that allows you to edit your videos quickly and professionally, including many great features like keyframing, motion tracking, audio ducking, color correction, etc. To create your own animated live stream background using it, you can follow the steps described in the video below.

-## FAQs about Live Stream Backgrounds

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/szUqw4TLvWs?si=srv1OeLOe579gLwj" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/LaGNHfAT92w?si=bvHo1iYK2JBIPtRo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## FAQs about Live Stream Backgrounds

 ### 1\.
 What is live stream background?